-Business owners or teams can overestimate the figures used in calculating a specific investment’s profitability index.
+Business owners or teams can overestimate the figures used in calculating a specific investment’s profitability index with the use of the profitability index formula.
 This is especially true in cases where they are optimistic and overconfident about the project’s success.
 They could use optimistic numbers in the calculation creating a bias and, possibly, an error in their final estimates.

 Profitability Index: Final Thoughts

 Profitability index calculations are a helpful tool in determining the level of profitability of particular investments.
 However, businesses should also be aware of the advantages and disadvantages of using this method.
 Keep in mind that changes in the business cycle could affect your estimated values.
 It’s also helpful to control the bias on each project.
 Stick to realistic values when making estimates.
-When calculating your profitability index, it would be beneficial to do multiple calculations using different estimates so you can make the most informed decision as to which projects would lead to the most gains for your company.
+When calculating your profitability index, it would be beneficial to do try different numbers on the profitability index formula, so you can make the most informed decision as to which projects would lead to the most gains for your company.